awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters-types.md

 ## Map<a name="parameter-type-map"></a>

 A set of key\-value pairs specified in JSON or by using the CLI's [shorthand syntax](cli-usage-shorthand.md)\.
 The following JSON example reads an item from an Amazon DynamoDB table named *my\-table* with a map parameter, `--key`\.
 The parameter specifies the primary key named *id* with a number value of *1* in a nested JSON structure\.

+For more advanced JSON usage in a command line, consider using a command line JSON processor, like `jq`, to create JSON strings\.
+For more information on `jq`, see the [jq repository](http://stedolan.github.io/jq/) on *GitHub*\.

 ```
 $ aws dynamodb get-item --table-name my-table --key '{"id": {"N":"1"}}'